FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/reference/universal-tool-hardware.md

 ---
 title: "Universal Tool Hardware"
 slug: "universal-tool-hardware"
-excerpt: "This reference guide applies to all of FarmBot's tools"
+description: "This reference guide applies to all of FarmBot's tools"
 ---

 * toc